 Normally, the accuracy rate of detecting prostate cancer is > 95%.
-However, repeat biopsy may still be needed if the PSA continues to rise over the years, as the cancer may initially be so small that it can be missed at the first sampling.
+However, if the PSA continues to rise over the years, a repeat biopsy may be needed as the cancer may initially be so small that it can be missed at the first sampling.

-- infection.
-This is more common in diabetics and if there is underlying prostate infection.
+- This is more common in diabetics and if there is underlying prostate infection.
 With antibiotics, the risk of severe infection should be < 5%.
-The symptoms are burning pain during urination, blood in the urine and high fever.
-If this happens, hospital admission for intravenous antibiotics is needed.
+The symptoms are burning pain during urination, bloody urine and high fever.
+If this happens, hospital admission for intravenous antibiotics is needed

 - bloody urine.
-This usually clears by the 3rd day but if excessive bleeding occurs, the blood clots can block the bladder leading to painful retention of urine.
-If this happens, catheterisation and washout of the clots is needed..
+This usually clears by the 3rd day but if excessive, blood clots can form and block the bladder causing painful retention of urine.
+If this happens, catheterisation and washout of the clots is needed

 - minimal pain during biopsy

 - no severe sepsis needing hospitalisation (1% occurrence)